Law of the Dominican Republic

+The Law of the Dominican Republic is somewhat complex.

 Dominican law theorists make a fundamental distinction between primary sources of law, which can give rise to binding legal norms, and secondary sources, sometimes called authorities.
 The primary sources are enacted law and custom, with the former overwhelmingly more important.
-Sometimes, “general principles of law” are also considered a primary source.
-Authorities may have weight when primary sources are absent, unclear, or incomplete, but they are never binding, and they are neither necessary nor sufficient as the basis for a judicial decision.
+Sometimes, "general principles of law" are also considered a primary source.
+Authorities may carry weight when primary sources are absent, unclear, or incomplete, but they are never binding and are neither necessary nor sufficient as the basis for a judicial decision.
 Case law and the writings of legal scholars are as such secondary sources.

+Primary sources

 Primary sources of law included enacted law, custom, and general principles.
-Enacted law includes legal rules adopted by the legislature, the executive and administrative agencies.
-The various types of enacted law form a hierarchy with the constitution at the pinnacle, followed by legislation, then by executive decrees, then by administrative regulations, and finally by local ordinances.
+Enacted law includes legal rules adopted by the legislature, the executive, and administrative agencies.
+The various types of enacted law form a hierarchy with the constitution at the pinnacle, followed by legislation, then executive decrees, then administrative regulations, and finally local ordinances.
 Account must also be taken of the increasing importance of international treaties and conventions.
 Parliamentary legislation, including the Civil and Commercial codes, is today the principal source of law in the Dominican Republic.

-While custom is technically considered a primary source of law, in practice custom is more often than not routinely dismissed as of slight importance.
+While custom is technically considered a primary source of law, in practice, it is more often than not dismissed as of little importance.
 Custom (in the form of trade usage) plays a greater role in commercial law than it does in civil law generally.

-It is sometimes said that “general principles”, derived either from norms of positive law or from the existence of the legal order itself, are a primary source of law.
+It is sometimes said that "general principles", derived either from norms of positive law or from the existence of the legal order itself, are a primary source of law.
 They are characterized as such by some French and Dominican scholars in discussions of the judicial doctrine of abuse of rights and the expansion of the notion of unjust enrichment.